leonardoventura-stats/cancer_mortality_and_age_structure/README.md

 ## Citation
 If you use this code, please cite:
-Ventura L. The Influence of Age Structure on Cancer Mortality: Evidence from Italy and Europe, 2020-2022. arXiv: xxxx.xxxx.
+Ventura L. The Influence of Age Structure on Cancer Mortality: Evidence from Italy and Europe, 2020-2022.
+Zenodo.
+DOI: 10.5281/zenodo.17251977